destroyedlolo/Marcel/Modules/mod_1wire/README.md

 * **Retained** submitted as retained message
 * **Immediate** Read and publish value at launching

+## Error condition

+An error condition is associated to each section, individually.
+It is raised if :
+- a technical issue prevents to read the probe
+- if the probe is under powered and **safe85** is set.
+But in such case, **FailFunc** is not called.

+The error condition is cleared as soon as a successful attempt to read the probe.

 ## Lua interface
 ### Func
 #### Arguments